In today’s digital world, consumers share massive amounts of electronic data across various platforms on a daily basis.

-Security: In keeping with its theme of consumer privacy and personal data protection, the WPA privacy bill requires that companies implement reasonable physical and administrative security measures to protect the confidentiality, integrity and accessibility of personal data, with a level of safety procedures that are deemed reasonably adequate for the volume of data held.
+Security: In keeping with its theme of consumer privacy and personal data protection, the WPA privacy bill requires that companies implement reasonable physical and administrative security measures to protect the confidentiality, integrity, and accessibility of personal data, with a level of safety procedures that are deemed reasonably adequate for the volume of data held.

 Nondiscrimination: The WPA requires that controllers not use a consumer’s personal data to discriminate against the consumer in any way, against state and federal laws.
-For instance, companies cannot deny goods/services, or offer different price or quality levels based on consumer profiling.
+For instance, companies cannot deny goods/services or offer different price or quality levels based on consumer profiling.

 Sensitive Data: The Washington state privacy bill also requires that companies not process sensitive data without a consumer’s prior consent (or parent or lawful guardian’s consent for minors).

-Sensitive data encompasses racial or ethnic origin, religious beliefs, sexual orientation, mental or physical health conditions, citizenship, immigration status, genetic or biometric data, personal data for minors, and specific geolocation data.
+Sensitive data encompasses the racial or ethnic origin, religious beliefs, sexual orientation, mental or physical health conditions, citizenship, immigration status, genetic or biometric data, personal data for minors, and specific geolocation data.

 Nonwaiver of Consumer Rights: Finally, the WPA prohibits controllers from getting consumers to agree to any contract or agreement that waives or limits consumers’ rights under this Act.
 Such contracts will void, unenforceable, and deemed contrary to public policy.